marionbarker/loopdocs/docs/browser/edit-browser.md

 You should create a `branch` following the numbered steps and watching the GIF.
 Each Frame in the GIF corresponds to a numbered step below.

-1. Click on URL line as indicated by the arrow
+1. Click on the URL line as indicated by the arrow
 1. Add the text `/tree/SHA-1` where you change SHA-1 to be the value in the table below and hit return
 1. Create a new branch in three steps
     * 3.1: Click on the dropdown under the `branch` icon